telecombcn-dl/2017-dlai-team8/README.md

 Our main goal was to get a first impression of the powers of Deep Learning.
 Also, we were curious to see **How Machines Think**.

 Interested?
-See here our [GitHub Repo](https://github.com/telecombcn-dl/2017-dlai-team8) and our [Slides](https://github.com/telecombcn-dl/2017-dlai-team8).
+See here our [GitHub Repo](https://github.com/telecombcn-dl/2017-dlai-team8) and our [Slides](https://github.com/telecombcn-dl/2017-dlai-team8/blob/master/Creative%20Writing%20101.pdf).

+Our project is divided in Steps.
+The first step was to work on the text letter-by-letter.
+See the sourcecode [here](https://github.com/telecombcn-dl/2017-dlai-team8/blob/master/char_rnn.ipynb)